Workflow Overviews¶

 of the entire project at once.

-trait, and now all targets can utilize the new plugin.
-Want to add a new GPS
+CpuBackend trait, and now all targets can utilize the new plugin.
+Want to add a new GPS device

-?
-Now any machine can also import that created peripheral. styx
+that talks over UART?
+Now any machine can also import that created peripheral. styx seeks to

 advance the state of the art of emulation through common interfaces, “write-once” peripherals, and